Exploding head syndrome: Causes

 Exploding head syndrome was first described in the 19th century, and may have first been mentioned in the 17th century.
-Despite evidence of EHS across the centuries, some individuals hold the belief that EHS episodes are not natural events, but are the effects of directed energy weapons which create an auditory effect.
-Thus, EHS has been worked into conspiracy theories, but there is no scientific evidence that EHS has non-natural origins.

 Diagnosis

-Classification

 Exploding head syndrome is classified under other parasomnias by the 2014 International Classification of Sleep Disorders (ICSD, 3rd.Ed.) and is an unusual type of auditory hallucination in that it occurs in people who are not fully awake.

 According to ICD-10 and DSM-5 EHS is classified as either other specified sleep-wake disorder (codes:780.59 or G47.8) or unspecified sleep-wake disorder (codes: 780.59 or G47.9).

 Treatment

 As of 2018, no clinical trials had been conducted to determine what treatments are safe and effective; a few case reports had been published describing treatment of small numbers of people (two to twelve per report) with clomipramine, flunarizine, nifedipine, topiramate, carbamazepine.
 Studies suggest that education and reassurance can reduce the frequency of EHS episodes.
 There is some evidence that individuals with EHS rarely report episodes to medical professionals.